 - Pilfering information from your mail box such as bank statements and pre-approved credit card applications

-- Do not have your Driver's License number or Social Security number imprinted on your personal checks
+- Obtaining your Driver's License number or Social Security number if imprinted on your personal checks

-- Observing your transactions at automated teller machines or store check out terminals to capture your personal identification number (PIN)
+- Observing your transactions at ATMs or store check-out terminals to capture your personal identification number (PIN)